 Student workshops will take place once a week for the first four weeks of the semester; the final one will be held in the last week of October.
 Workshops are led by the Office of Disability Services (ODS) Learning Specialist.
 Presenters may include class deans, disability services staff, learning specialists and representatives from relevant departments across the campus, as well as student mentors.

 Individualized Consultation with Learning Specialist

 Students will be scheduled for a one-hour individualized consultation with Smith's learning specialist to discuss learning challenges and strengths and identify areas to work on individually or through other Smith resources.
 Students participating in ASSETS will have priority in scheduling additional consultation sessions with the learning specialist.

 Peer Mentor Relationships

-Several Smith women with disabilities are available as mentors to new students with disabilities.
+Several Smith disabled students are available as mentors to new students with disabilities.
 Students participating in ASSETS will be given the option of connecting with a mentor who has a similar disability.
-This "Sister to Sister" network brings students with various disabilities or significant health conditions together from time to time to share stories, socialize, offer mutual support and encourage creative solutions to academic and other problems.
+The Disability Peer Mentors network brings students with various disabilities or significant health conditions together from time to time to share stories, socialize, offer mutual support and encourage creative solutions to academic and other problems.